 For Director (Government Constituency):

 Collette Fitzgerald, PhD

-Deputy Director for Science, Division of Laboratory Systems, Centers for Disease Control and Prevention
+Deputy Director for Science, Division of Laboratory Systems, Epidemiology and Laboratory Services, Centers for Disease Control and Prevention

 Dr. Collette Fitzgerald is the Deputy Director for Science in the Division of Laboratory Systems (DLS) at CDC.

 She began her career in microbiology 29 years ago, across the pond, at the Health Protection Agency in London, where she gained a love for the laboratory and public health.

 For the past 23 years, she has worked at the Center for Disease Control and Prevention, in Atlanta, GA.
 Eighteen of those years were spent working in the Enteric Diseases Laboratory Branch in the Division of Foodborne, Waterborne and Environmental Diseases, where she most recently served as Chief of the National Enteric Reference and Outbreak Laboratory Team (NERO).
 Dr Fitzgerald’s strong leadership led NERO to enhance laboratory quality and safety, embrace whole genome sequencing (WGS) and Quality Management Systems (QMS).
 In 2016, NERO became the first laboratory at CDC to have a next generation sequencing test validated for use under CLIA for identification of enteric pathogens.